peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Parameters:**

-* <code>index</code> - Zero based index of the bit to test.
-0 means the least significant bit.
+* <code>index</code> - The index, starting at 0, of the bit to test, where 0 is the least significant bit, 1 is the next least significant bit, and so on.

 **Returns:**

-* <code>true</code> if a bit is set in this number's absolute value.
+* <code>true</code> if the given bit is set in this number's absolute value.

 ### GetUnsignedBitLengthAsEInteger
     public EInteger GetUnsignedBitLengthAsEInteger()
 Finds the minimum number of bits needed to represent this number's absolute value.
+For example, all integers in the interval [-((2^63) - 1), (2^63) - 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
+This interval is not the same as the range of integers in Java's and.getNET()'s <code>long</code> type.

 **Returns:**